kmccloy/Portfolio-Bot/src/content/writing/Having-an-existential-crisis-part-one.md

 ---
-title: "Having an Existential Crisis?
-Good."
+title: "I'm Having An Existential Crisis.
+Please Send Help. (pt 1)"
 date: 2026-08-17
 excerpt: "Higher education is mid-redundancy, the drought's historic, and I'm rethinking my whole career — turns out that's not a malfunction, it's the point."
 ---